-I am sure I am missing all the nuance and detail of this story, but the result of this was a 78-day standoff between the Mohawk people and the government that resulted in one death and over 100 wounded, mostly on the Mohawk side.
+I am sure I am missing all the nuance and detail of this story, but the result of this was a 78-day standoff between the Mohawk people and the government that resulted in one death and over 100 wounded, mainly on the Mohawk side.
 This is the Oka Crisis.

 Once The Oka Crisis starts, everything is put on hold.
 Her mother brings Beans and her younger sister to a peaceful protest, and before too long, the police arrive and start lobbing tear gas and shooting.
 A gun battle erupts, with women and children caught in the middle.

-The rest of the film follows Tekahentahkhwa as she tried to figure out her place in the world.
+The rest of the film follows Tekahentahkhwa as she tries to figure out her place in the world.
 She starts hanging out with some older kids, rebelling against her family and the identity they helped her construct.
 It is a typical coming of age story, with Tekahentahkhwa gradually coming into her own as a person and a proud, indigenous person.

 In the real world, these types of conflict are happening to this day, as recently as this year when police stormed barricades put up by the Wet’suwet’en here in British Columbia, attempting to stop a pipeline from building on their land without their permission.
-Canada has come a long way, but Canada has a long way to go, too.
+Canada has come a long way, but Canada has a long way to go.